 Lichtenberg High Performance Computer of TU Darmstadt

-For the (potential) users of the Lichtenberg supercomputer, a monthly introduction will be held in Darmstadt.
-Subjects are the available hardware and the general use of the (batch) system. go
+For the (potential) users of the Lichtenberg supercomputer, a monthly introduction will be held online.
+Subjects are the available hardware and software and the general use of the (batch) system. go

 3 DGX A100 available for GPU calculations since 2022

 3 DGX A100 are available for calculations on Lichtenberg since 2022.
 You can find more Information regarding their hardware on our website. go